 what should you do?

-So while the message is simple from the ATO – “Meet your reporting deadlines” we all know that life can get in the way and 2 weeks isn’t a very long time to be late.
+So while the message is simple from the ATO – “Meet your reporting deadlines”, 2 weeks isn’t a very long time and life can get in the way.

 However harsh these rules may seem, the ramifications it can have for your employer [which is usually a related business for SMSF members] and the complications it can have just aren’t worth it.
 So if for any reason you think you aren’t going to meet your SMSF reporting deadlines, reach out to your SMSF advisor, request an extension and work with them to do whatever it takes to make it happen.